llleeeaaannn/setlistBackendAPI/README.md

 - The Spotlist API is an API built on the Express.js framework through Node.js
 - The API accepts GET and POST requests from a client (specifically [spotlist.net](https://www.spotlist.net)).
 - The purpose of the API is to authorise Spotify accounts, access the Spotify API, access setlists from setlist.fm, create Spotify playlists and update Spotify playlists.
+- The Express.js server is hosted on a Linux based AWS EC2 instance and accessed through an AWS API Gateway

 ## Technologies Used
 - Node.js
 - Express.js
 - Javascript
+- AWS EC2
+- AWS API Gateway

 ## Contact